-A student discovering a conflict (2 examinations at the same time, 3 examinations in a 24-hour period or an examination at the same day/time as a religious observance) must to complete the Exam Conflict Application and submit to the Exams Office at exams@queensu.ca, as soon as possible and in any event no later than by the deadline date published by the University Registrar.
+A student discovering a conflict (2 examinations at the same time, 3 examinations in a 24-hour period or an examination at the same day/time as a religious observance)

 14.3- Access to Examination Papers

 Final examination paper means the final examination question paper in a course and the graded answer paper written by the student, which must be retained by the University for a period of 12 months.
 Refer to Queen's University according to the Senate Policy on Student Access to Final Examination Papers.